 Great speculation has arisen about the effects of Justice Anthony Kennedy’s resignation from the Supreme Court, particularly on the rights, liberties, and politics in the United States.
 Will it ultimately change course in the USA?
 And does this also illuminate the fundamental flaws in American politics, the Supreme Court, and the Constitution?
 Maria Armoudian is joined by Sanford Levinson, John Vile, and Stephen Griffin.

 Sanford Levinson is a Professor of Government at the University of Texas.
-He is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).
+He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).

 John Vile is a Professor of Political Science at Middle Tennessee University.
-He is the co-author of Constitutional Law in Contemporary America, Vol. 1: Institutions, Politics, and Process.
+He is an expert in constitutional law and is the co-author of Constitutional Law in Contemporary America, Vol. 1: Institutions, Politics, and Process.

 Stephen Griffin is a Professor of Constitutional Law at Tulane University.
-He is the author of American Constitutionalism.
+He is an expert in constitutional theory and history and is the author of American Constitutionalism.

 Sanford Levinson: Well most obviously he’s been the so-called ‘median justice’ for the last twelve years or so.
 Practicing lawyers would often pitch their arguments at Anthony Kennedy because he would be the fifth vote in the five-to-four coalition.
 His legacy will clearly be with regard to gay rights.
 He picked that, he was assigned to write the key opinions, and that is what he will be best known for.
 That is in part why many people independently of Donald Trump lament his leaving the court.